CPIP Project Consideration

 Modifications to the approved final plans or changes to the construction documents which produce visible differences in the previously approved facade design require review and approval by City staff prior to work being done.
 Failure to receive approval on modifications will invalidate the funding agreement and the agreement will be terminated.

-CDBG funds provided through CPIP agreements will be paid once the property owner has successfully completed the agreed upon improvements.
-The Owner shall provide all verified project costs, including contractor invoices prior to program funds being disbursed.
+General capital Outlay Funds and Community Development Block Grant (CDBG) funds provided through CPIP agreements will be paid once the property owner has successfully completed the agreed upon improvements.
+The owner shall provide all verified project costs, including contractor invoices prior to program funds being disbursed.
 They must also provide sufficient security for grants awarded by the City and may include a mortgage, personal guarantee, security agreement and/or any other acceptable form of security.
 Property owners will be required to execute an agreement which terms and conditions require:

 - Reimbursement to the City all or a portion of the funds awarded in the event the property owner sells the property, changes the use of the business or goes out of business prior to completing the project or anytime within five (5) years of receiving funds.